- Hourly reminders

 - One URL per task

 Creating A New Reminder

-At the bottom left corner (of the bigger column) the app has a plus icon for adding a New Reminder.
+At the bottom left corner (of the bigger column), there is plus icon for adding a New Reminder to a selected list.
 You can then name it and the top of your keyboard has icons to:

 - Add a location

 - Flag it

 - Add a photo from your camera, Photo Library or Scan Document.

 The inspection icon lets you add more details to your reminder.
 You can add Notes and a URL.
 Your reminders can be based on:

 You can set a deadline date and time for your task.
 We hope to be able to set start dates too.
 Your reminder can be set to repeat: